robinozer/chefs-table/README.md

 __The Booking Page__

   - The booking page contains a booking form as its main content.
 The booking form allows the visitor to book a table at the restaurant by entering and submitting the following information:
-    - name, e-mail address and phone number (required),
+    - name, e-mail address and phone number (these are required),
-    - desired date and time of the booking (required),
+    - desired date and time of the booking (these are required),
-    - number of adults and children attending (required),
+    - number of adults and children attending (these are required),
     - an optional message to the restaurant (e.g. to specify if the booking is for a birthday celebration).
   - Placeholders were put in place for easier use of the form.